homataheri/Crop-Insurance-Instruments/readMe_final_fcip_instruments.txt

 crop_cd: The Risk Management Agency (RMA) code that denotes the crop/commodity for which the policy is issued.

 tau_sob: An approximation of the “target rate” as described by (Tsiboe & Turner, 2023).
 Tau effectively tracks changes in the cost of crop insurance that are plausible exogenous to any one producer.
-It is estimaetd from historic SOB data
+It is estimated from historic SOB data

 tau_adm: An approximation of the “target rate” as described by (Tsiboe & Turner, 2023).
 Tau effectively tracks changes in the cost of crop insurance that are plausible exogenous to any one producer.
-It is estimaetd by aggregating directly from RMA’s actuarial data master
+It is estimated by aggregating directly from RMA’s actuarial data master

 tau_final: Same as tau_adm with missing data filled in with tau_sob (as is).